daydreamerovo/AmazonReview-Translated-to-Chinese--Sentiment-Analysis-BERT/README.md

 ## Getting Started
 To reproduce the results in this repository, please follow the steps below.
 ### Prerequisites
-This project requireds modules listed in the `requirements.txt` file, or you can follow steps below.
+This project requires modules listed in the `requirements.txt` file, or you can follow the steps below.
 Do pay attention that new versions of **Hugging Face**'s **datasets** module DOES NOT support running data's author's remote script to download the dataset.
-One way (in which I used) is downgrading **datasets** to a certain version, listed in `requirements.txt`, then use the script to download.
+One way (in which I used) is downgrading **datasets** to a certain version, listed in `requirements.txt`, then using the script to download.

 ### Installation
 1. **Data download**:
 Go to HuggingFace's dataset part and find Amazon-Review 2023.
 Or you can click this link directly: https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023
 Choose any review you like, just change other variable names as well.
-Using `data_retrive.py` to retrive data:
+Using `data_retrive.py` to retrieve data:
 ```bash
 python sripts/data_retrive.py
 ```